Sravanthgithub/test-mcp/README.md

 # test-mcp

-Test repository for MCP task with dummy files and branch operations
+This is a test repository for MCP task.